2020 Indianapolis 500: Finish

 The final round of pit stops came around lap 168.
 After the pit stops Dixon emerged ahead of Sato once again, with Rahal running in third.
 Zach Veach and Max Chilton remained on track in front of them for several laps hoping for a caution to extend their fuel, but eventually peeled off and pitted.
 On lap 172, Sato passed Dixon again, effectively making him the leader.
 This became the actual lead at lap 186 after Veach's pit stop.
 With 19 laps to go, Sato came under increasing pressure from Dixon after Dixon's team indicated that fuel millage concerns were no longer an issue.
-Despite several attempts, Dixon was unable to get around Sato before they reached lap traffic, which allowed Sato to gap Dixon.
-On lap 195, the seventh and final caution of the race came when Spencer Pigot lost control exiting turn 4, spun, and made heavy contact with the pit lane attenuator, causing severe damage to both the car and the wall separating pit lane from the front straightaway.
-A team of safety workers and medical staff extracted Pigot from the heavily damaged vehicle and laid him down on his back on front straightway during the closing laps for a cursory medical examination before ordering him ambulanced to Indiana University Health Methodist Hospital.
-He was discharged a few hours later with no major injury.
-Significant damage to the pit wall, however, forced the race to end under caution, with Takuma Sato taking his second victory ahead of Scott Dixon and Graham Rahal.
+Despite several attempts, Dixon was unable to get around Sato before they reached lapped traffic, which allowed Sato to gap Dixon.

+As the leaders were going through turn three on lap 196, the seventh and final caution of the race came.
+Spencer Pigot lost control exiting turn 4, spun, and made heavy contact with the pit lane attenuator, causing severe damage to both the car and the wall separating pit lane from the front straightaway.
+A team of safety workers and medical staff extracted Pigot from the heavily damaged vehicle and laid him down on his back on front straightway during the closing laps for a cursory medical examination before ordering him ambulanced to Methodist Hospital.
+He was discharged a few hours later without serious injury.

+With now less than three laps remaining, significant damage to the pit wall (which would require a lengthy repair), and with safety crews tending to the scene, the officials decided there was insufficient time to red flag the race.
+In some previous years, a late-race red flag had been utilized to provide an opportunity for a green flag finish.
+The race ended under caution, with Takuma Sato taking his second victory ahead of Scott Dixon and Graham Rahal.
 Santino Ferrucci and Josef Newgarden progressed from deep on the starting grid to round out the top 5 positions.
 Patricio O'Ward finished in sixth position, securing Rookie of the Year honors in the process.